Home -- Multimedia Resources -- Glossary

 The storm event that causes the water to rise just to the bankfull elevation.
 Also called the channel-forming event.

-Bar sampleA method of determining the composition of the stream substrate by taking a sample, sifting it through gradated wire screens, and weighing each sub-sample to form a picture of the sizes of particles that make up the substrate.
-Bar samples are taken on traverse bars and point bars; they give an indication of the bedload particle sizes that are transported during a bankfull event.
+Bar samples are taken on traverse bars and point bars; they give an indication of the bedload particle sizes that are transported during a bankfull

 The storm event that causes the water to rise just to the bankfull elevation.
 Also called the bankfull event.